 Satellite Communications (SatCom)

-SatCom is essential to ensure global communications for any of the above data services enabled by SatNav whenever the terrestrial communications are absent or not reliable.
-SatCom may be used also to provide broadband Internet access via WiFi hotspots to enable mobile immersive applications.
+SatCom is essential to ensure communications for any of the above data services enabled whenever the terrestrial communications are absent or not reliable.
+In particular, hybrid 5G space/ terrestrial communication networks may be required to support digital solutions e.g. in the field of mobile immersive applications.

 It is mandatory to develop solutions based on at least one space asset.
 If relevant, other technologies such as Augmented/ Virtual Reality, Artificial Intelligence/ Machine Learning, can be integrated in the end-to-end solution.